-Immunogen: Any foreign substance that generates an immune response.
-“All immunogens can be an antigen, but all antigens cannot be immunogen”.
+Immunogen: It can define as any foreign substance that generates an immune response.
+“All immunogens can be antigens, but all antigens cannot be immunogens”.

-Antigenecity: It is the property of an antigen that has the ability to bind with specific antibody or cell surface receptors.
+Antigenecity: It is the property of an antigen, through which it has the ability to bind with specific antibodies or cell surface receptors.

 Immunogenecity: It is the property of an antigen to generate an immune response.

-Immunological reactivity: It is defined as the specific reaction of antigen and antibody sensitised cells.
+Immunological reactivity: It can define as the specific reaction of antigen and antibody sensitised cells.